wilgaboury/super-speedy-dial/README.md

 I'm a solo developer working on this in my free time.
 It is a passion of mine, but it's also not my job; therefore, I'll try to add features suggested by users, but I will not be implementing any or all feature requests that get submitted.
 That being said, if you have an idea for a feature and some coding skills, feel free to create a branch off of master and implement it yourself.
 I will gladly answer questions, provide feedback and do code review.

-## Coding Style
+### Style Guidlines

-- Use Prettier formatter
+- Format all code using Prettier
-- Always prefer to use camel case event callbacks in JSX
+- Use camel case event callbacks in JSX